Barak Valley: Festivals

 Busu Dima is an annual cultural festival celebrated by the Dimasa Kachari tribe of North Cachar Hills and Cachar of Barak valley.
 It is the biggest harvesting agricultural festival.
 It is celebrated after the completion of grain harvest in different villages of the valley and hills.
-The festival is usually organized in the month of January.
+The festival is usually organised in the month of January.

 Baidima is a tradition festival of Indigenous Dimasa Cachari tribe of North Cachar Hills and Cachar.
 It is being celebrated in the month of January just after Busu Dima festival.
 The traditional dance continued for a week.
 On that day, along with dance they also sing songs.
-In haflong, locals organized cultural events, public meetings, rally and various programs related to this festival.
+In haflong, locals organised cultural events, public meetings, rally and various programs related to this festival.

-Charak puja (Pohela Boishakh) the Bengali new year, is one of the most important and major festivals of the valley celebrated by the ethnic Bengalis irrespective of their religious affiliation and social status.
+Charak puja (Pohela Boishakh) the Bengali new year, is one of the most important and major festivals of the valley celebrated by the ethnic Bengalis, irrespective of their religious affiliation and social status.
 This festival marks the beginning of Bengali new year and is being celebrated 15 April every year.